 Using EGS technology, the University of Bologna carried out a survey of the Colonna dei Francesi, a historical monument.

 3D technology is now widespread in the cultural heritage field and represents a new tool which supports archaeological research, protection and monitoring of cultural goods.
-The use of 3D scanners makes it possible to obtain more accurate and detailed information and to shorten work and study time.
-Having 3D digital models facilitates: – the enhancement and promotion of goods, for example by multimedia applications in museums; – the improvement of the cataloging, study, preservation, planning and restoration simulation process, stability analysis and monitoring of structures susceptible to deterioration, virtual reconstruction of parts, production of copies of the original.
+The use of 3D scanners makes it possible to obtain more accurate and detailed information and to shorten work and study time, highlighting how technology supports history.
+Having 3D digital models facilitates: – the enhancement and promotion of goods, for example by multimedia applications in museums; – the improvement of the cataloguing, study, preservation, planning and restoration simulation process, stability analysis and monitoring of structures susceptible to deterioration, virtual reconstruction of parts, production of copies of the original.
 Each cultural good is a specific case and has its own characteristics and problems.
 For this reason, the digital tools are beneficial and effective because they are able to accurately represent the features of shape and color of a three-dimensional object.
 These tools are becoming increasingly important in this field.

 The case examined here is the survey of the so-called “Colonna dei Francesi”, carried out in 2012 by the Department of Civil, Chemical, Environmental and Materials Engineering of the University of Bologna to celebrate the 500th anniversary of the battle that took place in Ravenna in 1512 between the Spanish and Papal troops on one side and the French troops of Gaston de Foix on the other one.
 The battle is commemorated by the Column, located in Madonna dell’Albero, near Ravenna, that is a massive square-based pillar made of Istrian stone, decorated with fine candelabra arabesques bas-relief, in which ovals, describing the battle and the sack of the city, are inserted.
 Different techniques were integrated in this work: topographic, photogrammetric and 3D scanning.
 The University of Bologna put the scanning process into the hands of EGS, that studied the solution including the Artec MHT 3D scanner, combined with the Leios software.
 Artec scanner is designed to work without contact and to obtain scans of great accuracy in a simple and fast way.